The front cover of OTN’s 2022 Annual Report, showing highlights of the year from across our network

 We want to maintain the sense of trust and community that our members share.

-Each community that is part of the Open Table Network commits to sharing our Vision, Mission & Values, and to keeping everyone safe.
+Each community that is part of the Open Table Network commits to sharing our vision, mission & values, and to keeping everyone safe.

 We support all our communities through opportunities to consult with our Coordinator and connect with others in communities across England & Wales, to share excitements, opportunities and challenges, be encouraged and inspired to grow.
 We are working on a 'members area' of our website where local community volunteers can share what works in their communities.